 Introduction to Philosophy and Ethics

-Work in the course will consist of the following: 1) a weekly reading assignment in a key text from the philosophical tradition; 2) a set of reading questions to assist the student in comprehension of the text; 3) in-class discussion of that week’s text or passage; 4) a weekly ethical “case-study” discussion forum which will be relevant to the student’s life, where the student will be asked to articulate his/her position on right and wrong; 5) two extended papers (approximately three pages each) on a text discussed on in class; 6) a take-home midterm test; and 7) a take home final exam.
+Work in the course will consist of the following: 1) a weekly reading assignment in a key text from the philosophical tradition; 2) a set of reading questions to assist the student in comprehension of the text; 3) in-class discussion of that week’s text or passage; 4) a weekly ethical “case-study” discussion forum which will be relevant to the student’s life, where the student will be asked to articulate their position on right and wrong; 5) two extended papers (approximately three pages each) on a text discussed in class; 6) a take-home midterm test; and 7) a take home final exam.

 Students are not expected to have any background in the material.
 The reading passages selected will be appropriate for a high school student with a good ability to read and to comprehend texts on their own.
-The course will challenge the student to examine his or her own personal answers and beliefs to the questions listed above.
+The course will challenge the student to examine their own personal answers and beliefs to the questions listed above.
 While the course will not necessarily push a particular ethical theory, the course is not an open-ended questioning of all ethical thought.
 The goal of the course is to help the student understand that a “good” life is possible, and that the examination of life’s moral dilemmas requires careful discernment, as informed by the ethical tradition of Western thought.

 Nota Bene: This class uses online versions of the readings that are available for free to all students.
-Please use the editions linked here.

-- Aristotle—The Nicomachean Ethics (Selections)
+- The Nicomachean Ethics (Selections), Artistotle

 Class meets once per week for 50-55 minutes.

 Students in grades 10-12 may be awarded .5 Social Sciences credit upon completion of this course.